 Pain, bleeding or dizziness may occur when Mirena is placed or removed.
 If you have epilepsy, tell your doctor because seizures can occur during placement or removal.

 If you have not told your doctor about any of the above, tell them before you start using Mirena.

 Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.

-Some medicines and Mirena may interfere with each other.
-These include:
+Some medicines and Mirena may interfere with e

 - medicines to treat high blood pressure, chest pain and/or irregular heartbeats such as verapamil, diltiazem

 - medicines used to treat epilepsy such as phenytoin, barbituates, primidone, carbamazepine, felbamate, topiramate, oxcarbazepine